Out of Touch (Dove Cameron song)

-"Out of Touch" is a song by American singer Dove Cameron, released on December 6, 2019, through Disruptor and Columbia Records.
+"Out of Touch" is a song by American singer Dove Cameron, released on December 6, 2019, through Disruptor and Columbia.

 Background

 Cameron announced the song's release on December 2, 2019, by posting a picture on social media of a file titled "Out of Touch Explicit (Mastered)" with the caption "12/6".
 She teased the song the following day posting a picture on social media with handwritten lyrics of the song.
 Cameron called the song "One of her favourite tracks she has done so far".
 It was one of the first songs she recorded for her "new music era".

 Composition

 "Out of Touch" is a pop-rock song above a "mellow, mid-tempo guitar riff".
-The song was written in the key of B Major with a tempo of 80 beats per minute.
+The song was written in the key of B major with a tempo of 80 beats per minute.
 The song is about Cameron "recovering from a tiff with her lover and how she hopes to reconcile" and "wanting this person to keep being honest with her, even when she doesn't handle it well".